 Metal railings, especially aluminum deck railings, are a popular option.

-• Wrought iron railings are a gorgeous and durable choice, and will lend themselves well to Victorian buildings or buildings with old-fashioned charm.
-The main drawback to wrought iron is that it rusts easily – even more than steel.
+Wrought iron railings are a gorgeous and durable choice, and they will lend themselves well to Victorian buildings or buildings with old-fashioned charm.
+The main drawback to wrought iron is that it rusts easily—even more than steel.

-• Cable railings block the view less than many other railings.
-Often, they are used with marine-grade stainless steel.
+Cable railings block the view less than many other railings.
+They are often made of marine-grade stainless steel.

 Wood Deck Railing